Victoooooor/ECE-465-Cloud-Computing/README.md

 ## AWS Usage

-- Set up VPC and EC2
+- Create VPC and EC2

       sh ./AWS/create_ec2.sh

+- Create MariaDB in RDS

+      sh ./AWS/create_rds.sh

-- Deploy and install Java
+- Deploy the program and install Java onto each EC2 instance, and make sure each EC2 instance is linked to a RDS database

       sh ./AWS/deploy.sh